Problem List Reconciliation

-Problem list reconciliation concept on iPad
+Problem list reconciliation in military EHRs

 The Problem List is a Shared Pain Point